It’s time for Paid Leave Oregon

 This includes:

-• To bond with a child in the first year:
+- Caring for and bonding with a child in the first year after:

-• When they’re placed in your home through foster care
+- They’re placed in your home through adoption or foster care

 This is for: